sigasi/sigasi_insights/content/releasenotes/sigasi-3.00.md

 ### Floating license updates

 Because the FlexNet license framework was updated in Sigasi Studio, the Flexnet license **daemon** needs to be updated too.
-You can find the download details in "[/manual/license-key#License server setup]".
+You can find the download details in "[License Server Setup](/manual/license-key#license-server-setup)".

 Users with a **node-locked license** do not have to perform extra actions.